PierreLesturgie/Py-PopGen/README.md

  For each script, all arguments are indicated using the --help argument.

- Scripts run with python 3.8
+ Scripts run with python 3 (lastly tested with 3.10)

  To ensure that all script works, necessitates modules:
  - pysam